-EDMOND—Philadelphia Trumpet executive editor Stephen Flurry finished his 14th in three months summer with a lecture in Ocala, Florida, on September 29.
+EDMOND—Philadelphia Trumpet executive editor Stephen Flurry finished his 14-personal appearance campaign summer with a lecture in Ocala, Florida, on September 29.
 The event attracted 175 Trumpet subscribers, including 96 who are not already members of the Philadelphia Church of God.

 Katherine Harmon (Armstrong International Cultural Foundation box office manager)

 Taking off was my favorite part of the flight, purely for the fact you could feel the power from the tremendous speed of the Church’s plane.
 It’s incredible to me that we could travel to Florida and back so quickly, which shows what a tremendous tool the plane really is for the Work.
 Mr. Flurry mentioned in the PAC the need for greater urgency in this time, and the plane really does reflect that.
 We simply couldn’t do the same amount of work if we didn’t have the plane.

 Mr. Flurry mentioned the epistle of Jude, and how Jude was slow to repentance.
 But when he did act, he really did go forward with God.
 I think the urgency of his message and especially the scriptures Mr. Flurry read from Ezekiel 4 and 5 may have really resonated with Trumpet subscribers because, from where I was sitting toward the back of the room, they looked attentive to the message, and I also saw a few gestures of agreement.
 Mr. Flurry said that there is a certain contentment in standing up for God and doing what is right, even when everyone else says you’re wrong.